dask/dask/docs/source/foundations.rst

 Servers
 -------

-The Worker and Center nodes serve requests over TCP.
-Both the Worker and Center objects inherit from a ``Server`` class.
+Worker and Scheduler nodes serve requests over TCP.
+Both Worker and Scheduler objects inherit from a ``Server`` class.
 This Server class thinly wraps ``tornado.tcpserver.TCPServer``.
 These servers expect requests of a particular form.

 .. autoclass:: distributed.core.Server